VijayPune/Stats-for-DS-ML/README.md

 # Stats-for-DS-ML
 We will have all Statistics related Notes, Codes, Demo file here pertaining to Data Science Learning & Machine Learning.
-Here we will add Statistics related video by Nitesh Singh and also from KhanAcademy.
+Here we will add Statistics related video by Nitesh Singh and also from KhanAcademy. <BR> Author : Vijay Bhise